.22 Hornet vs .22 Magnum: A Comprehensive Comparison

 Planning to build a custom rifle that grows with your skills

 Then the .22 Hornet is hands-down the better long-term investment.
-Especially when paired with a Redleg custom barrel twist, optimized stock, and load development support.
+It pairs exceptionally well with a Redleg custom barrel twist, optimized stock, and load development support.

 But if you're: